pifroggi/vs_degrade/README.md

-# Degradation functions for Vapoursynth
+# Degradation functions for VapourSynth
 Mainly to generate datasets without the need for intermediates.
 Maybe useful to compare encoding settings.

 ### Requirements